Last Updated on February 4, 2021 by Jim Ferri

 Compensation for Luggage

-If your luggage was damaged you should file a claim within seven days of receiving it; it was delayed you have 21 days to file your claim.
+When your luggage is damaged you should file a claim within seven days of receiving it.
+If it was delayed you have 21 days to file your claim.

 If you’re carrying expensive items in your luggage you may be able to obtain a compensation limit higher than the aforementioned, but only if you make a special declaration in advance to the airline, at the latest during check-in.
 The EU recommends that you take out private travel insurance on your valuables.